myminseok/TanzuPlatformAssetKR/tap/appliveview-on-shared-tkg-cluster/README.md

 https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/security-and-compliance-tls-and-certificates-ingress-issuer.html

 #### 1) Create missing Self Signed ClusterIssuer amd Certs manually
-Ingress certificates inventory in Tanzu Application Platform (tap-selfsigned-issuer.yml)[tap-selfsigned-issuer.yml] and delegates those to TAP components by (delegation-custom-cert-tls.yml)[delegation-custom-cert-tls.yml]
+for certificate, ClusterIssuer for Tanzu Application Platform, see [tap-selfsigned-issuer.yml](tap-selfsigned-issuer.yml) and delegates those to TAP components by [delegation-custom-cert-tls.yml](delegation-custom-cert-tls.yml)

 #### 2) Install TAP (with default self signed issuer)
 install TAP with default tap-values.yml. then all certs and secrets should be ready.